Random optimization problems at fixed temperatures: Introduction

 In particular, Theorem~\ref{thm intro MMP overlap} implies replica symmetry, see Remark~\ref{rem:repsym}.

 \begin{rem}[$\abs{\pi_1\cap\pi_2}$ at $\gb=0$] Theorem~\ref{thm intro MMP overlap} states that the common number of edges between two matchings sampled independently from $\pr_{\gb,\mvgo}$ converges to $\poi(e^{\psi(2\gb)-2\psi(\gb)})$ in probability.
 For $\gb=0$ the limiting distribution becomes $\poi\left(1\right)$.
 On the other hand, when $\gb=0$ the statement reduces to the number of common edges between two perfect matchings on $K_{n,n}$ sampled independently and uniformly at random.
 This in turn can be converted to the question of the number of fixed points in a uniform permutation of $[n]$.
 Classically, it is known to converge in distribution to $\poi\left(1\right)$, with various proofs available in the literature including the one via the size-bias approach of the Stein--Chen method~\cite[Example 4.21]{RossSurvey}.
 The same trick of rewriting the problem in terms of the number of fixed points of a uniform permutation yields that the size of the intersection of two Hamiltonian cycles on $K_{n}$ is asymptotically $\poi\left(2\right)$.
-The analogous result for MST on $K_{n}$ also can be derived via the Stein--Chen method but via another approach, which we present as proof in Theorem~\ref{thm:MSTuniform}. \end{rem}
+It is not obvious how to apply the same idea in the case of MST.
+However, one can still derive the analogous result for MST on $K_{n}$ via the Stein--Chen method using a different approach as shown in Theorem~\ref{thm:MSTuniform}. \end{rem}

 We further establish probabilistic limit theorems for the weight of a typical matching under the Gibbs measure and the Gibbs average, \ie~the expectation with respect to the Gibbs measure given the random weights on the edges.